 But best of all is the soft white sand and palm trees that make the beach feel like a tropical getaway.
 These beaches are also where sea turtles come to lay their eggs, which is a once-in-a-lifetime thing to witness.

-The beach itself isn’t the only thing to do.
+The beach itself isn’t the only thing to do in Vero Beach.
 Vero Beach is a city worth exploring and with so much to offer.
 Some of the highlights include the Art Museum and the Botanical Gardens.
 The Environmental Learning Center is great for kids with activities like manatee-watching tours, kayak excursions, nature walks, and educational touch tank sessions.

 - Distance from Disney World: 102 miles / 1 hour 40 minutes